jteickholt/web-scraping-challenge/README.md

 2. scrape_mars.py:  This contains the notebook code converted to a py script and the code put into scrape function

 3. Screenshots_Mongo_And_App:  I took a screen shot of the Mongo db I created.
-I also took screen shots of the app/webpage
+I also took screen shots of the app/webpage after running.

 4. Also includes chrome driver executable and some log file that created (I am not sure by what)